greystate/xmldump/README.markdown

 Options
 -------

-XMLDump allows a set of options on the query string and conveniently displays what they are at the top of its output.
-Currently, the options are:
+XMLDump allows a set of options on the query string; Currently, the options are:

+### help

+Adding ?help=yes to the query string, conveniently displays the options at the top of the output.

 ### id